Trauma Releasing Exercise Workshop & Module 1 Certification Training, January 2020

 Currently being researched by the Veteran’s Administration, TRE is being used worldwide for individual health support and by therapists, counselors and human service providers as a low-cost complement to cognitive and behavior-based therapies.
-They report that TRE decreases anxiety, emotional reactivity, physical pain and hypervigilance, and improves resiliency to stress.
+They report that TRE decreases anxiety, emotional reactivity, physical pain and hypervigilance, and improves resilience to stress.

-Who is this Workshop For?
+Who is this Workshop for?